Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing the sum of two functions

 \section{Minimizing the sum of two functions}

 In this section, we focus on minimizing the sum of two functions defined in \eqref{eq:proximal setup}.
-Specifically, we consider two different functions of $f$: the $\ell_1$ norm $\|\h x\|_1$ and the $\ell_1-\ell_2$ regularization $\|\h x\|_1-\|\h x\|_2,$ to promote the sparsity of the vector $\h x.$ As $f$ is not differentiable, we adopt the subdifferential for a general (not necessary convex) function, defined as
+Specifically, we consider two different functions of $f$: the $\ell_1$ norm $\|\h x\|_1$ and the $\ell_1-\ell_2$ regularization $\|\h x\|_1-\|\h x\|_2,$ to promote the sparsity of the vector $\h x.$ As $f$ is not differentiable, we adopt the regular subdifferential for a general (not necessary convex) function \cite[Definition 8.3]{rockafellar2009variational}, {defined by } instead of the standard gradient $\nabla f.$ We discretize the gradient flow